chakrabortysarup3-svg/simple-calculator/README.md

 # simple-calculator
-this is my first public reposetary author:- sarup
+this is my first public repository author:- sarup